What Is the Homestead Exemption in Bankruptcy?

 With a homestead exemption, people filing for bankruptcy can keep some or all of their home equity.
 To understand what will happen to your home under federal bankruptcy laws, talk to a bankruptcy lawyer about your options.

 The federal homestead exemption is a way to help people going through bankruptcy stay in their homes or get reasonable compensation for the loss of their primary residence.
 Homestead exemptions date back to the Civil War era to find solutions to help rehabilitate debtors and ease their transition back into productive society.
 These allow a homeowner a limited amount of equity to be held separately from the assets used to pay debtors.

 The homestead exemption’s precise amount and how it is administered varies by state law.
 It applies to both Chapter 7 and Chapter 13 bankruptcy.
 In Chapter 7, it prevents the forced sale of the home.
 In Chapter 13, it partially determines the amount to pay to unsecured creditors.

-A homestead exemption can only be claimed by someone who has equity in a home.
-This means that the value of the home must exceed the amount owed on it.
-If the equity is less than the exemption, homeowners may be able to stay in their home if they can keep up the mortgage payments.
-If their house is sold, then the debtor can expect part of the amount of the exemption to be returned to them from the sale.
+You can only claim a homestead exemption in your bankruptcy filing if you have equity in your home.
+This means that the value of the home exceeds the amount you owe.
+If the equity is less than the exemption, you may be able to stay in your home if you can keep up the mortgage payments.
+If your house is sold, then you can expect part of the amount of the exemption to be returned from the sale.

-No matter what state the debtor may reside in, if they did not purchase and move to the house at least 40 months before the filing for bankruptcy, then their exemption will have a federal cap of $160,375.
-One factor to note is that if the homeowner sold their home and used the proceeds to purchase another home in the same state within the 40 months, the ownership of both homes may be counted toward the domicile requirement.
+No matter what state you live in, if you did not purchase and move to the house at least 40 months before filing for bankruptcy, your exemption will have a federal cap of $189,050 (in 2022).
+If you sold your home and used the money to buy another home in the same state within 40 months, the ownership of both homes may be counted toward the domicile requirement.